marjes24/agEagle/README.md

 ### 3. Server is running on port 5000 and client should now be running on port 3000
 * Access the webpage from locahost:3000

+## Running Production Code
+---
+1. Complete the Set Up step from the running in development mode section
+2. If using yarn
+    ```bash
+    ## From project root directory
+    yarn build

+    ## Switch to build directory
+    cd build

+    ## Start server
+    yarn start-prod
+    ```

+    If using npm
+    ```bash
+    ## Go into server directory and build
+    npm run build-prod-npm

+    ## Go into client directory and build
+    npm run build

+    ## In project root( not necessary but preferred for remaining instructions)
+    mkdir build
+    mkdir build/client

+    ## Copy content from server build to build
+    cp -r server/build/* build/

+    ## Copy client build to build
+    cp -r client/build build/client/

+    ## Inside build
+    npm run start-prod
+    ```